crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

   -H, --hash HASH [HASH ...]
                         NTLM hash(es) or file(s) containing NTLM hashes --delegate DELEGATE   Impersonate user with S4U2Self + S4U2Proxy
+  --delegate-spn DELEGATE_SPN
+                        SPN to use for S4U2Proxy, if not specified the SPN used will be cifs/<target>
+  --generate-st GENERATE_ST
-  --self                Only do S4U2Self, no S4U2Proxy (use with delegate) -d, --domain DOMAIN   domain to authenticate to --local-auth          authenticate locally to each target
+                        Store the S4U Service Ticket in the specified file --self                Only do S4U2Self, no S4U2Proxy (use with delegate) -d, --domain DOMAIN   domain to authenticate to --local-auth          authenticate locally to each target